seqeralabs/nf-training-intro/docs/part4-platform.md

 # Part 4: Critter classification on Seqera Platform

-## Introduction to Running a Nextflow Workflow on Seqera Platform

-Transitioning from crafting our classification steps into Nextflow and running locally, we're now stepping up to Seqera Platform, making our critter-classification project even more collaborative and accessible.
-This move isn't just about scaling up; it's about bringing collaborators into our fun classification journey, enabling anyone, anywhere, to classify their favorite critters using the same parameters.
-It's also about effortlessly handling data in the Cloud, without getting tangled in the technicalities, and keeping an eye on costs, ensuring our animal adventure stays budget-friendly.
-Nextflow Tower is here to make sharing, collaborating, and cloud computing a breeze for our critter-classifying escapades.
+In this exercise, we will transition from running Nextflow locally to AWS Batch via the Seqera Platform which will make our critter classification project even more collaborative and accessible.
+This move is not just about scaling up; it is about bringing collaborators into our fun classification journey, enabling anyone, anywhere, to classify their favorite critters using the same parameters.
+It is also about effortlessly handling data in the Cloud, without getting tangled in the technicalitie.
+Seqera Platform is here to make sharing, collaborating, and cloud computing a breeze for our critter-classifying escapades.

-## Running the workflow on Seqera Platform

 ## Step 1: Log in to Seqera Platform

-Head over to our beloved [Seqera Platform landing page](cloud.seqera.io) and log in with your Seqera GSuite account.
-Upon logging in, you will have access to a Workspace called `nf-training` under the `seqeralabs` organization.
+Log in the [Seqera Platform](https://seqera.io/platform/) with your preferred credentials.
+After logging in, you should have access to a Workspace called `nf-training` under the `seqeralabs` organization.
 An AWS Batch Compute Environment with valid credentials has already been set up for you to use.

 <!-- TODO: screenshot here maybe -->

 ## Step 2: Launch the workflow

-If you go to the Launchpad in the `seqeralabs/nf-training` workspace, you'll see a pipeline pre-configured on the Launchpad called `nf-training`.
+If you go to the Launchpad in the `seqeralabs/nf-training` workspace, you will see a pipeline pre-configured on the Launchpad called `nf-training`.
 You can click on the 'Launch' button to start configuring your run.

  <details>
 <summary>Pipeline Configuration Details</summary>